-Trump Told Americans To Read GOP House Report He Knew Had Lies In It — Nixon Was Impeached For the Same Thing
+Trump Told Americans To Read GOP House Report He Knew Had Lies In It — Nixon Was Impeached For The Same Thing

 — Glenn Kessler (@GlennKesslerWP) November 30, 2018

 That could run against a dangerous precedent.
 As Quartz noted, Richard Nixon’s articles of impeachment included a charge that he knowingly lied to the American public as he tried to hide his role in the Watergate coverup.
 The articles accused Nixon of “making or causing to be made false or misleading public statements for the purpose of deceiving the people of the United States.”
-If Cohen’s testimony is true, the Donald Trump appears to have done the same thing in promoting the Republican memo based on Cohen’s false statements.
+If Cohen’s testimony is true, Donald Trump appears to have done the same thing in promoting the Republican memo based on Cohen’s false statements.
 Whether the Republican-controlled Senate would vote to impeach Trump still remains to be seen.